thisnameissoclever/rs-ge-price-tracker-extension/README.md

 - **NEW**: Background script foundation
 - **NEW**: Popup interface foundation

-### ☁️ Version 1.0.2
-- **NEW**: Cross-device sync - watchlist and thresholds automatically sync across all your Chrome browsers
-- **ENHANCED**: Google account integration for seamless multi-computer access
-- **IMPROVED**: Automatic migration from local to sync storage for existing users
-- **NEW**: Add items on one device, get alerts on another - full synchronization
-- **ENHANCED**: Privacy-first sync using Chrome's built-in Google sync (no external servers)
-- **NEW**: Enhanced JSON export/import for browsers without Chrome sync (Vivaldi, Brave, Opera)
-- **IMPROVED**: One-click backup and restore functionality with detailed progress messages
-- **NEW**: Cross-browser compatibility - transfer watchlists between any Chromium browser

 ### 🔧 Version 1.0.1
 - **NEW**: Full settings integration - all settings are now functional!
 - **ENHANCED**: Price format settings now work throughout the extension (gp, k, m, auto)